Northern Latvia Brigade I Wars of Independence

 Located in Rūjiena Center Square.

-The monument made by Teodors Zaļkalns to the liberators of Northern Latvia in 1919 at the Battle of Cēsis can be seen.
+The monument created by Teodors Zaļkalns to the liberators of Northern Latvia in the Battle of Cēsis in 1919 is visible.

-There are two limestone supports on the three-step base, on which the limestone block rests.
-In front of it, the lower part depicts a horse harnessed to a plow and a plow holding reins in his right hand and a sword in his left.
-A text engraved on the back of the monument, closed by lines by the poet Eduards Virza:
+On a three-tiered base, two travertine pillars are placed, on which a travertine block rests.
+On its front, a bas-relief depicts a horse harnessed to a plow and a plowman, who holds the reins in his right hand and a sword in his left.
+On the back of the monument is carved a text, which concludes with the lines of the poet Eduards Virza:

 The monument was unveiled on November 8, 1931.
-President Alberts Kviesis took part in the opening.
+The opening was attended by President Alberts Kviesis.

 Memorial stone to the liberators of Alūksne